markcheret/footnotes/readme.txt

 == Changelog ==

 = 1.1.2 =
-- Update: Moved footnotes 'love' settings in a separate container
+- Update: Moved footnotes 'love' settings to a separate container

 = 1.1.1 =
 - Feature: Short code to not display the 'love me' slug on specific pages ( short code = [[no footnotes: love]] )